marph91/jimmy/docs/formats/dynalist.md

-This page describes how to import notes from Dynalist to markdown.
+This page describes how to convert notes from Dynalist to Markdown.

 ## General Information